onflow/flow/docs/accounts-and-keys.md

 # Accounts, Keys and Signing

-Flow introduces new features to give applications and end-users more safety and flexibility when managing keys, accounts and the assets inside them.
+Flow introduces new features to give applications and end users more safety and flexibility when managing keys, accounts and the assets inside them.

 ## Accounts